renovatebot/renovate/website/docs/configuration-options.md

 ## pinDigests

-By default, Renovate will add sha256 digests to Docker source images so that they are then "immutable".
-Set this to false to continue using only tags to identify source images.
+If enabled Renovate will pin docker images by means of their sha256 digest and not only by tag so that they are immutable.

 ## pip_requirements